scperkins/EJEHardenberg.github.io/public/tech-blog/how-to-test-playframework-mailer.md

 		}
 	}

 And you'll be up and running to the races in no time!
+The other thing that you can do, if you're using the play mailer and you're testing code that sends an email, but you don't need to check the email itself, is to set the `play.mailer.mock` property in a test.conf file to `true` so that it logs the emails and doesn't actually send them.

 [GreenMail]:https://github.com/greenmail-mail-test/greenmail
 [great blog post on using it with JUnit]:http://developer.vz.net/2011/11/08/unit-testing-java-mail-code/